 What about the Fat in Dairy Products?

 Since dairy is derived from animal products, it does naturally contain some fat.
-Choosing the low-fat or fat-free options won’t compromise calcium content, so Colorado Springs residents can make the smarter and healthier choice and still have their pearly whites benefit from the calcium it contains.
+Choosing the low-fat or fat-free options won’t compromise calcium content, so our dental patients can make the smarter and healthier choice and still have their pearly whites benefit from the calcium it contains.

 Stay Tuned for Part 2